Funding Circle Executes Share Buy-Back on LSE - TipRanks.com

 An announcement from Funding Circle Holdings ( (GB:FCH) ) is now available.

-Funding Circle Holdings plc announced the purchase of 32,605 of its own ordinary shares on the London Stock Exchange as part of a previously announced buy-back program.
-This transaction is intended to hold these shares in treasury, affecting the total voting rights and share capital structure, which may have implications for shareholder notifications under regulatory guidelines.
+Funding Circle Holdings plc has executed a buy-back of 16,449 ordinary shares on the London Stock Exchange, as part of its previously announced share buy-back program.
+This transaction, involving shares purchased from Investec Bank plc, is intended to be held in treasury, impacting the company’s share capital structure and potentially influencing shareholder voting rights.

 The most recent analyst rating on (GB:FCH) stock is a Hold with a £133.00 price target.
 To see the full list of analyst forecasts on Funding Circle Holdings stock, see the GB:FCH Stock Forecast page.